Sausage Potato Kale Soup

 - andouille sausage

 - chicken broth

-Since there are so few ingredients in this soup, it’s essential to use a good quality, flavorful andouille sausage.
-I buy smoked andouille sausage, which adds a smokiness, spiciness, and meatiness to the soup.
-The one my grocery store carries is made by Wellshire Farms and I really like it!
+Since there are so few ingredients in this easy soup, it’s essential to use a good quality, flavorful andouille sausage.
+This is especially true since it’s not a creamy broth soup.

 Tips for Best Results